-Amgen Scholars EU Cambridge Symposium: September 2nd-5th, 2018
+Amgen Scholars EU Cambridge Symposium: August 31st-September 4th, 2019

 The Amgen Scholars Programme in Munich will start with a four-day Opening Retreat right after arrival of the scholars.
 We begin with some introductory and administrative information regarding the programme in Munich, hosting labs and life in Munich.
 The retreat consists of basic lectures on various scientific fields and will be rounded off with excursions, the chance to learn some basic German language skills and networking.

 During the following weeks, practical research will be carried out under the supervision of an assigned faculty mentor of your hosting lab.
 Depending on your placement, research topics cover the fields of biochemistry, structural, molecular, cell and developmental biology, neurobiology, computational neuroscience, physiological sciences, plant physiology, microbiology, immunology and oncology.
 More detailed information can be found on our Faculty pages.

 To prepare our scholars for a research career in the life sciences, students will attend a series of workshops on scientific presentation skills, academic writing, graduate education, and conference poster design.
 In order to cover important issues of a life science researcher, scholars will also attend short workshops on topics such as bioethics and lab safety.

 During the weekly semniars, scholars will be given the chance to present their projects to the other scholars and faculty members.
 This way, they learn to communicate about their lab experiences and progress, but also have the chance to explore topics outside of their main field of study.